 There is currently no known specific therapy for cryptogenic NORSE and FIRES and studies are urgently needed to determine the best treatment options.

 Given the putative causal role of inflammation in cryptogenic NORSE and FIRES, it is common to use approaches that modulate the immune system.
 These options include IV steroids, IV immunoglobulins, plasma exchange therapy (plasmapheresis) and some monoclonal antibodies against inflammatory cells (e.g., rituximab).
 The efficacy of these strategies is suggested by small case series, though never investigated in controlled trials.
-Emerging therapies, such as brexanolone (neuroactive steroid), anakinra (recombinant Il-1 receptor antagonist) and cannabinoids, have been used in FIRES in case reports.
-The ketogenic diet, a therapy for chronic drug-resistant epilepsy, has shown some efficacy in pediatric cases of FIRES, and more recently in adults with NORSE.
+Emerging therapies, such as anakinra (recombinant Il-1 receptor antagonist), tocilizumab (Il-6 receptor blocking humanized antibody), and cannabinoids, have been used in NORSE and FIRES in case reports and small case series.
+The ketogenic diet, a therapy for chronic drug-resistant epilepsy, has shown some efficacy in both pediatric and, more recently, adult cases.

 The NORSE Family Registry is collecting information about NORSE and FIRES patients in order to learn more about these conditions.
-The registry accepts information from families, patients and physicians and includes patients in the acute phase of NORSE or FIRES, those who have recovered or patients who have died.
-This registry is supported by the Robert N. Kohn NORSE Family Registry Memorial Fund and is maintained at Western University in collaboration with the NORSE Institute.
+The registry accepts information from families, patients and physicians and includes patients in the acute phase of NORSE or FIRES, those who have recovered (including years ago) or patients who have died.
+This registry is supported by the Robert N. Kohn NORSE Family Registry Memorial Fund and is maintained at Western University, London, Ontario, Canada in collaboration with the NORSE Institute.